hirenpandya/Analysing-Large-Email-datasets-using-Spark-Big-Data-on-Amazon-AWS/README.md

 3. sh
 4. sklear-

+The description of each script is as follow :

 1. preprocessingDataDiscovery.py (For Data preprocessing and data discovery and graph representation)
 2. bag_of_words.py (for creating bag of words over all emails which will be input for LDA and Kmeans)
 3. Kmeans.py  (for running K-means algorithm)